smithki/vuex-ts/README.md

     return `${this[state].greeting} world!`;
   }

   // If your handler returns a function, define it as a method.
-It's type
+Its type
   // signature will carry over to your module and enforce typing accordingly. helloPerson(name: string) {
     return `${this[state].greeting}, ${name}!`;